ilovepku/sean-lee-portfolio/src/pages/blogs/pwa-interactive-notification.md

             action: "pause",
             title: "Pause"
           }
-        ], // essense of the re-engagable notification with two actions defined
+        ], // essence of the re-engageable notification with two actions defined
         tag: "default", // makes any new notification automatically replace the old one with the same tag, so there will always be one notification of this tag shown at any given time
         silent: true // show the notification without vibrating the device or playing any sound };